 Karting is best described as an open-wheel sport that involves karts.
-Depending on the nature of the design, the vehicles can either be karts, go-karts and shifters.
+Depending on the nature of the design, the vehicles can either be karts, go-karts, and shifters.
 Given the chosen vehicle, the sport involves racing on circuits that have been scaled down.
 The understanding is that karting creates the foundation for developing into much more competitive and larger sports.
 When placed in the context of the public, the karts are often limited to 16mph.
-Such a safe speeds are intended to better protect the public from the risk of injury in the event of a collision.
+Such safe speeds are intended to protect the public and competitors from the risk of injury in the event of a collision.

 Karting has its history located in Southern California.
 It was started in the year 1956.
 It is widely acknowledged that Art Ingles came up with the original idea of karting.
 Upon its inception, karting gained the favor of most people in the region.
 With time, karting became a national phenomenon.

 The development of karting has been attributed to the actions of both McCulloh and Go Kart Manufacturing.
 The former designed and built the engines that were used on the karts.
 While the latter, built the body and the first version of the engines.
-At first, the karts primarily used chainsaw 2-stroke.
-However, with time motorcycle engines were later adapted for these vehicles.
+At first, the karts primarily used chainsaw 2-stroke engines.
+However, with time motorcycle engines were later adapted for these race cars.
 The beginning of the 1960s ushered in the building of dedicated engines that were especially designed for the karts.

 Click HERE to visit the TTS store filled with original products!

 Given the nature of the sport, the karts are built using steel tubing.
 There are no provisions for incorporating suspensions into the car.
-Therefore, the steel tubing structure has to be both flexible and strong to ensure that it accommodates the role of suspensions while not being weak enough to give way when making tough corners.
+Therefore, the steel tubing structure has to be both flexible and strong enough to survive tough corners.

 The braking system is located in the rear end of the car.
-However, in some situations, a front mounted system is preferred, which in most cases is the class of shifter karts.
+However, in some situations, a front mounted system is preferred, which in most cases is used with shifter karts.
 In some designs, the shifter class often accommodates two breaking systems, one in the front and the other in the back.
 In this way, depending on the bias, shifts between the front and back can be implemented.